zzzprojects/learn-orm/tutorials/cs-script/interface-alignment.md

 # Interface Alignment

-CS-Script introduces a new script hosting model which is known as Interface Alignment (duck-typing), which is an attractive alternative to the interface inheritance while loading/accessing scripts through interfaces.
+CS-Script introduces a new script hosting model, known as Interface Alignment (duck-typing), an attractive alternative to the interface inheritance while loading/accessing scripts through interfaces.

  - It allows manipulation with the script by aligning it to the appropriate interface.
  - The important aspect of Interface Alignment is that the script execution is completely typesafe.